feast-dev/feast/docs/getting-started/faq.md

 ### How can I use Spark with Feast?

-Feast does not support Spark natively.
+Feast supports ingestion via Spark (See ) does not support Spark natively.
 However, you can create a [custom provider](../how-to-guides/creating-a-custom-provider.md) that will support Spark, which can help with more scalable materialization and ingestion.

 ### Is Feast planning on supporting X functionality?

 Please see the [roadmap](../roadmap.md).

 ## Project

+### How do I contribute to Feast?

+For more details on contributing to the Feast community, see [here](../community.md) and this [here](../project/contributing.md).

+## Feast 0.9 (legacy)

 ### What is the difference between Feast 0.9 and Feast 0.10+?